Mergers and acquisitions

 In the case of amalgamation of a company owning an industrial undertaking, the amalgamated company shall achieve the level of production of at least 50% of the installed capacity of the undertaking before the end of four years from the date of amalgamation and continue to maintain the minimum level of production till the end of five years from the date of amalgamation.
 If these conditions are violated, the benefit claimed will be taxed in the hands of the amalgamated company in the year of default.

 In case of demerger of a company, the accumulated losses or unabsorbed depreciation of the demerged company directly relatable to the undertaking or the division transferred is allowed to be carried forward and offset in the hands of the resulting company.

 Amalgamations and demergers normally attract stamp duty at varying rates.
 Such rates are derived from the laws of the state involved.
 High Court(s), stock exchange, and other regulatory clearances are required for amalgamations or demergers.

 Inter-governmental agreements (IGAs)

 The Indian government has signed an IGA with the United States (US) to implement the Foreign Account Tax Compliance Act (FATCA) in India.
-According to the IGA, foreign financial institutions (FFIs) in India are required to report tax information about US account holders to the Indian government, which will, in turn, relay the information about Indian account holders to the US IRS.
-Furthermore, the US Internal Revenue Service (IRS) will provide similar information about Indian citizens having any accounts or assets in the United States.
+According to the IGA, foreign financial institutions in India are required to report tax information about US account holders to the Indian Government, which will, in turn, relay the information about Indian account holders to the US Internal Revenue Service.
+Furthermore, the US IRS will provide similar information about Indian citizens having any accounts or assets in the US.
 This automatic exchange of information began from 30 September 2015.
 Subsequent to the signing of the IGA, the Indian government enacted rules relating to FATCA reporting in India.